Plan for Canterbury 2023-2025

 We have a collective responsibility to safeguard our biodiversity for present and future generations.
 As part of this, the Mayoral Forum supported the formation of the regional Biodiversity Champions in the last local government term, an elected member group with representatives from all of Canterbury’s councils, who work together to promote biodiversity and advocate for the role of councils and communities in weaving biodiversity through Canterbury’s living and working landscapes.

-The Mayoral Forum will continue to support the Biodiversity Champions this term as the key conduit to facilitate work across the region on the revitalisation of the Canterbury Biodiversity Strategy, the development of a regional biodiversity monitoring framework and implementation of the National Policy Statement for Indigenous Biodiversity.
+The Mayoral Forum will continue to support the Biodiversity Champions as the key conduit for a shared regional approach to biodiversity, facilitating work across the region on the revitalisation of the Canterbury Biodiversity Strategy and the development of a regional biodiversity monitoring framework.

 Shared prosperity for all our communities